nicoguaro/nicoguaro.github.io/posts/tech_writing/tech_writing_figs.rst

 Graphic formats
 ===============

-First, I should mention that there are two main type of graphics, namely:
+First, I should mention that there are two main types of graphics, namely:

 - vector graphics; and